2017 Strike Challenge – Domestic Capabilities and Specialized Response Equipment Demonstration

 Period of Performance:

 Period of performance for this dynamic demonstration shall be from August 15-17, 2017.
-Vendors will be required onsite for setup August 14, 2017.
+Exhibitors will be required onsite for setup August 14, 2017.
 Attendee travel dates will be August 14 and 18, 2017.

-During event, all vendors are freely encouraged to conduct demonstrations at their assigned MOUT location.
-Each vendor will be scheduled (program) to conduct a demonstration for the benefit of all attendees at a set-aside location on MOUT main event area.
+During event, all exhibitors are freely encouraged to conduct demonstrations at their assigned MOUT location.
+Each exhibitor will be scheduled (program) to conduct a demonstration for the benefit of all attendees at a set-aside location on MOUT main event area.

 Special Considerations and Amenities: